Diskmaster/PrevisibinesRepairPack/Docs/PRP-CHANGELOG.md

            Scripts\PRP\DisableObjectIfModExists.pex
 		   Scripts\Source\User\PRP\DisableObjectIfModExists.psc
 -- A Story Manager Branch Node needed to setup the Creation Club specific detections and dynamic disables implemented to handle them.
 Also include the compiled script itself and source.

+00008 (Merge needed)
+- xxxxxxx PRPUtilityCell
+  xxxxxxx PRP_HeavyFlamerCustomizationEnable etc
+-- Setup for the dynamic ref disables for CC detection and include the actually disabled refs as needed.